Treaty of Watertown: Terms

 Three of the six Mi'kmaq delegates who signed the treaty "manfully and generously" volunteered to enlist immediately.
 The treaty also notes that their pay would commence upon their arrival at Washington's camp in New York.
 Tribal forces formed an "American Battalion" in the Battle of Fort Cumberland (November 22 – December 28, 1776).
 They also protected the Maine border and launched other attacks against British installations.
 Since 1995, the town of Watertown, Massachusetts has held an annual Treaty Day celebration.

 Mi'kmaw historian Daniel N. Paul notes many individual Mi'kmaq did indeed volunteer and serve with the Continental army as per the terms of the Treaty.
 However the Signators who signed on were representing only their bands; its part of Mi'kmaq Treaty protocol that each bands was Sovereign and could sign Nation to Nation agreements; then they would return home to present the agreements to the Grand Council, the Council of Women, and finally to all citizens, which if consensus occurred, the newly signed Treaty would be ratified District by District.
 The Watertown Treaty was never fully ratified by all Mi'kmaq bands until modern times.
 Following the original signing of the Treaty, it was ratified by all the bands of the Maliseets in a plebiscite.

+Modern Treaty Reference

 The Treaty of Watertown is still honored today: all Mi'kmaq are allowed to join the US Armed Forces, regardless of the Nation of their birth.
 These warriors who have gone to Iraq and Afghanistan, and many other places around the world are celebrated.

+The traditional names of the Wabanaki are the People of the Dawn Land or the People of the Dawn.
+Their homelands are located in the northeast region of the United States in Maine and they have federal recognition status with the U.S. government.

+The Treaty of Watertown is still being referenced as the first treaty with an Indigenous tribe and the First Nations between the United States during the Revolutionary War.